DavidButterfield/SCST-Usermode-Adaptation/README.md

 [here](https://davidbutterfield.github.io/SCST-Usermode-Adaptation/docs/SCST_Usermode.html
        "A paper describing the work in detail").

+***The master branch contains the original work described in the paper.***

 Branches:
  + master     - the original work described by the paper, using local files or block devices
- + usermode   - updated work still using local files or block devices as backing store
+ + usermode   - updated work supporting tcmu-runner backstore handlers in addition to local files and block devices
- + scstu_tcmu - further updated with ability to drive tcmu-runner handler plugins (only RBD tested)
- + ceph_rbd   - obsolete; use scstu_tcmu and select to build RBD in the usermode/Makefile

 The adaptation uses about 80,000 lines of the SCST source code, a subset supporting the iSCSI transport type (via socket calls), and SCSI Block Commands